How Ergonomic Chairs Help with Neck Pain at Work

 A chair can solve most of the issues described above if it’s properly fitted for your body and adjusted to suit your unique body shape.
 Here’s how.

-Chair height.
-The height of the chair is one of the simplest and most common ergonomic adjustments available.
+The desk chair height is one of the simplest and most common ergonomic adjustments available.
 Even the cheapest office chairs generally have an adjustable height, even if they have no other ergonomic features.

 The proper height of a chair should be roughly equal to your knees.
 You want the chair to be high enough off the ground so that your thighs are parallel with the ground.
 If it’s too low, your knees will be lifted and will result in poor posture.
 Conversely, if your knees are too high to where your feet won’t firmly touch the ground, this will also cause poor posture.